-- (i) that it is justified by reason of economy of operation; - (ii) that the aircraft used on the section on which less traffic is carried by the airline to and from the territory of the first Contracting Party are smaller in capacity than those used on the other sections; - (iii) that the aircraft of smaller capacity shall operate only in connexion with the aircraft of larger capacity and shall be scheduled so to do; the former shall arrive at the point of change for the purpose of carrying traffic transferred from, or to be transferred into, the aircraft of larger capacity; and their capacity shall be determined with primary reference to this purpose; - (iv) that there is an adequate volume of through traffic; and - (v) that the provisions of Article 5 of the present Agreement shall govern all arrangements made with regard to change of gauge.
+- (a) that it is justified by reason of economy of operation; - (b) that the aircraft used on the section more distant from the terminal in the territory of the former Contracting Party are smaller in capacity than those used on the nearer section; - (c) that the aircraft of smaller capacity shall operate only in connexion with the aircraft of larger capacity and shall be scheduled so to do; the former shall arrive at the point of change for the purpose of carrying traffic transferred from, or to be transferred into, the aircraft of larger capacity; and their capacity shall be determined with primary reference to this purpose; - (d) that there is an adequate volume of through traffic; and - (e) that the provisions of Article 5 of the present Agreement shall govern all arrangements made with regard to change of gauge.

-- (1) The tariffs on any agreed service shall be established at reasonable levels, due regard being paid to all relevant factors including cost of operation, reasonable profit, characteristics of service (such as standards of speed and accommodation) and the tariffs of other airlines for any part of the specified route. - (2) These tariffs, together with the rates of agency commission used in conjunction with them shall, if possible, be agreed between the designated airlines concerned, in consultation with other airlines operating over the whole or part of the route, and such agreement shall, where possible, be reached through the rate-fixing machinery of the International Air Transport Association.
-The tariffs so agreed shall be subject to the approval of the aeronautical authorities of both Contracting Parties. - (3) If the designated airlines cannot agree, or if for some other reason a tariff cannot be agreed in accordance with the provisions of paragraph (2), the aeronautical authorities of the Contracting Parties shall try to determine the tariffs by agreement between themselves. - (4) If the aeronautical authorities cannot agree, the dispute shall be settled in accordance with the provisions of Article 11 of the present Agreement.
+(1) The tariffs on any agreed service shall be established at reasonable levels, due regard being paid to all revelant factors including cost of operation, reasonable profit, characteristics of service (such as standards of speed and accommodation) and the tariffs of other airlines for any part of the specified route.
+These tariffs shall be fixed in accordance with the following provisions of this Article.

+(2) The tariffs referred to in paragraph (1) of this Article, together with the rates of agency commission used in conjunction with them shall, if possible, be agreed in respect of each of the specified routes between the designated airlines concerned, in consultation with other airlines operating over the whole or part of that route, and such agreement shall, where possible, be reached through the rate-fixing machinery of the International Air Transport Association.
+The tariffs so agreed shall be subject to the approval of the aeronautical authorities of both Contracting Parties.

+(3) If the designated airlines cannot agree on any of these tariffs, or if for some reason a tariff cannot be agreed in accordance with the provisions of paragraph (2) of this Article, the aeronautical authorities of the Contracting Parties shall try to determine the tariff by agreement between themselves.

-(5) No tariff shall come into effect if the aeronautical authorities of either Contracting Party are dissatisfied with it except under the terms of paragraph (3) of Article 11 of the present Agreement.
+(4) If the aeronautical authorities cannot agree on the approval of any tariff submitted to them under paragraph (2) of this Article or on the determination of any tariff under paragraph (3), the d'spute shall be settled in accordance with the provisions of Article 10 of the present Agreement.
+(5) No tariff shall come into force if the aeronautical authorities of either Contracting Party are dissatisfied with it except under the provisions of paragraph (3) of Article 10 of the present Agreement.